 Blog posts are a valuable asset for any website.
 Not only do they draw in traffic, but they also stand ready to aid clients with relevant information at all hours.
 However, as companies grow and procedures change, information should be updated.
 Blog posts become obsolete over time and should occasionally be revisited and optimized to produce maximum benefit.
 Revising old blog posts is always easier than writing one from scratch.
-So it stands to reason you should know how to effectively boost organic traffic by optimizing old blog posts for SEO.
+You should know how to boost organic traffic by optimizing old blog posts for SEO.
 Here are some tips to help you get that done!

 Let Competition Inspire You

 Have you heard the saying, “Keep your friends close, and your enemies closer”?
-While it might be dramatic to view competition as an enemy, there is truth and benefit to keeping them close.
+While viewing competition as an enemy might be dramatic, there is truth and benefit to keeping them close.
 Watch what your competition is doing.
 Look at their sites and ask yourself what they’re doing that’s working well.
-Your competition is doing the same thing you are, updating their sites in ways that will effectively boost their traffic.
+Your competition is doing the same thing you are, updating their sites to boost their traffic.
 Learning from them is a great way to help you gain insight into how you can do the same.
-While you should never copy someone else’s information, it’s absolutely okay to learn from their processes.
+While you should never copy someone else’s information, learning from their processes is okay.

 Link To New Studies

 Updating links is a great way to improve SEO and boost organic traffic.
-Have you ever clicked into an article that listed information that was a decade old?
+Have you ever clicked on an article that listed decade-old information?
 If you’re like me, you probably hit the “back button” in search of a more relevant article.
 That’s because information changes and should be updated accordingly.
-Update links to the newest studies.
-Update information and statistics.
-Keep your articles fresh and up to date, and you’ll find that clients are more interested in what they say.
+Update links to the newest studies, Update information and statistics and keep your articles fresh and up to date, and you’ll find that clients are more interested in what they say.

 Target New Keywords